flutter/website/src/docs/cookbook/animation/animated-container.md

 and [`State`]({{site.api}}/flutter/widgets/State-class.html) classes.
 Use the custom State class to define the properties that change over time.
 In this example, that includes the width, height, color, and border radius.
-In addition, also define the default value of each property.
+You can also define the default value of each property.

 These properties belong to a custom `State` class so they can be updated when the user taps a button.